 Therefore, TDS meter measures everything that can be found in the analyzed water and is not a suspended solid.
 Determination of TDS is usually conducted by detecting the concentration of ions in water (EC) first.
 When the EC level is determined, analysts run a conversion factor to determine TDS levels.
 TDS is mostly measured in parts per million (ppm) but also in mg/L. Water with good quality has a TDS value between 0 and 600 ppm, while unsatisfactory TDS levels are over 1200 ppm.

 The Difference Between TDS and EC meter

 Thus, EC to TDS conversion factors vary, depending on the contents that are included in the sample.
 These factors generally have a range from 0.4 – 1.0.
-That said, the substance that doesn’t impact the levels of EC, yet they do affect TDS levels, make EC Measurement insufficient to determine the TDS values.
+That said, the substances that doesn’t impact the levels of EC, yet they do affect TDS levels, make EC measurement insufficient to determine the TDS values.

 EC is usually measured and converted to TDS to provide the approximate TDS values.
 Furthermore, TDS meters automatically convert EC value which is determined by the conversion factor.
 To get the real TDS value, you need to take your sample to the laboratory where it will be further examined.
 You might think that it is better to use a meter that has the widest measurement range.
 However, using one meer that focuses on a specific area, increase the accuracy of your results.